ECONOMIC

 to those from the previous assessment in 2019 (bottom line).

-There was no new assessment of this indicator group in 2023 and results have been carried over from the previous assessment (2022).
-The overall indicator group score for Economic Value (recreation) was similar to the scores received in the previous assessment and a good grade (B) retained.
-The scores for all indicators were similar to the 2019 assessment and all indicators received a good grade (B).
+The overall indicator group score for Economic Value (recreation) in 2022 was similar to the scores received in the previous assessment in 2019 and a good grade (B) retained.

 The most popular land-based activities were walking, picnicking or barbecuing and relaxing by the water along the shores of Gladstone Harbour.
 The most popular beach visited by the survey participants was Tannum Sands followed by Spinnaker Park and Boyne Island.
 Land-based and beach recreational activities were much more prevalent than recreational fishing and other water-based recreation.